Abito21/CodeWars-Logic-Learn/README.md

 My playground to learn logic from codewars challenge.
+Javascript, Python, C and SQL.